Rokiis1/roadmap/date_and_time/date_and_time.md

 It is important to understand that the values returned by these methods depend on the system clock.
 If the system time is incorrect, the returned date and time will also be incorrect.

-Getting the current date and time is often the starting point for many operations, such as formatting values, performing calculations, or storing timestamps.
+Getting the current date and time is often the starting point for many operations, such as formatting values, performing calculations or storing timestamps.

 In the next section, we look at how to format date and time values for display.